jadecobra/python_tdd_exercises/source/exceptions/AssertionError/index.rst

     # NOTES

-  the test passes and the terminal_ shows :green:`green` and a better message
+  the terminal_ shows :green:`green` and the name of the test file_ with a better message

   .. code-block:: python
+    :emphasize-lines: 7, 9

     ================== test session starts ===================
     platform linux -- Python 3.X.Y, pytest-Z.A.B, pluggy-C.D.E